Harris-A-Khan/predictingthemarket/index.md

 There are countless machine learning models, each with its own pros and cons.
 We decided to go with a model known as Long Short-Term Memory (LSTM), a type of Recurrent Neural Network (RNN).
 Why this model?
 For several reasons.

 1. The point of a stock analysis is to use trends in the data to predict future prices.
 A model that is incapable of taking into account past data (such as in the past 10, 15, or 30 days) is useless to us.
 Past data is key here.
-2. LSTM models give us a simple way to process entire sequences of data (also known as time series data) and lets us extrapolate the following day(s)
+2. LSTM models give us a simple way to process entire sequences of data (also known as time series data) and lets us extrapolate the following day(s).
-Vanilla RNN’s have a problem with a vanishing gradient, in other words the learning completely dissipates as the data reaches the end of the neural network.
-LSTM’s deal with
-3. this problem effectively by adding a unique additive gradient structure.
+3. Vanilla RNN’s have a problem with a vanishing gradient, in other words the learning completely dissipates as the data reaches the end of the neural network.
+LSTM’s deal with this problem effectively by adding a unique additive gradient structure.